 - Sit side by side first.

-- Keep a hand or arm connected to infant while parent slides in
+- Keep a hand or arm connected to the infant while the parent slides in

 - Rotate towards the infant, keeping in your field of view